 I find that I can whip up many delicious stir fries, salad dressings and braises with the sauces below.
 Having moved internationally two times in four years, these are the items that I make sure to have in my pantry every time we move into a new house.

 It helps to think of the Asian pantry much like a Western one – it can be divided into sauces, vinegars and oils.I remember how expensive it can be to restock everything at once, so I’ve listed these in order from my most to least used.

 The cornerstone of the Asian kitchen.
 Made from fermented soy beans, it is a staple in Chinese and Japanese cooking.
 Light soy can be used for most things; add to fried rice, stir fries or to make dipping sauces.
 Dark soy is richer and often used for braising.
 I have always used Kikkoman, though many small-batch and gourmet brands are now available.
+The salt levels vary widely between different brands, so it’s a good idea to practice salting Asian food at the end of cooking.
 Most soy sauces are naturally gluten-free.